-Distance Education is available through Vancouver Campus only.
+Distance Education is offered at VCCT.

-- STEP 2 Complete the Application Form and submit a \$100.00 non-refundable registration fee by mail using the prepaid envelope provided or come in person.
-Check the Campus Course Schedule in your Brochure package for start dates. - STEP 3 Receive your "Letter of Acceptance" from VCCT. - STEP 4 Register.
+STEP 2 Complete the Application Form and submit a \$100.00 non-refundable registration fee by mail using the prepaid envelope provided or come in person.
+Check the Campus Course Schedule in your Brochure package for start dates.

+STEP 3 - Receive your "Letter of Acceptance" from VCCT.

+STEP 4 - Register.
 Contact an Admissions Advisor to complete the Registration Form and finalize course selections.
-You will receive a copy of your Registration Form and program schedule. - STEP 5 Provide tuition or approval of source funding and begin your period of study.
+You will receive a copy of your Registration Form and program schedule.

+STEP 5 - Provide tuition or approval of source funding and begin your period of study.